ceph/ceph/doc/mgr/dashboard.rst

     $ ceph mgr module enable prometheus

-More details can be found on the `documentation <http://docs.ceph.com/docs/master/ mgr/prometheus/>`_ of the prometheus module.
+More details can be found in the documentation of the :ref:`mgr-prometheus`.

 #.
 Add the corresponding scrape configuration to Prometheus.
 This may look
    like::